-actual values and positive class predicted values by the classification model; False Positive (FP) is the sum of the actual value of the negative class and the predicted value of the positive class by the classification model; False Negative (FN) is the sum of the actual value of the positive class and the predicted value of the negative class by the classification model; Negative (TN) is the sum of the actual value of the negative class by the classification model; Negative (TN) is the sum of the actual value of the negative class by the classification model; Negative (TN) is the sum of the negative class by the classification model.
+actual values and positive class predicted values by the classification model; False Positive (FP) is the sum of the actual value of the negative class and the predicted value of the positive class by the classification model; False Negative (FN) is the sum of the actual value of the positive class and the predicted value of the negative class by the classification model; Negative (TN) is the sum of the actual value of the negative class and the predicted value of the negative class by the classification model.
 It is necessary to use the following Eq.
 (5) to get an accuracy value, measuring how accurate the classification model results are:

-$$Acuraccy = \frac{TP + TN}{TP + TN + FP + FN}$$ (5)
+$$Acuraccy = \frac{TP + TN}{TP + TN + FP + FN} \tag{5}$$